larstvei/shared-buffer-lisp-in-summer-projects/README.md

 editing for Emacs.

 It is still at an experimental stage.
 I encourage you test it out, but make sure to back up files in case it breaks.
-There are still quite a fiew bugs.
+There are still quite a few bugs.

 There is a server running on `virvel.de` that you may use.
 You can also set up a server yourself.
 This is especially useful if you want to